QuinnAsena/multinomialTS/README.md

 - If you have xcode-select and devtools installed, you can build the latest version of the package directly from github using: `devtools::install_github("https://github.com/QuinnAsena/multinomialTS")`

-- On apple it is nice and easy to download xcode-select by opening a terminal and copying this code: xcode-select --install.
+- On apple it is nice and easy to download xcode-select by opening a terminal and copying this code: `xcode-select --install`.
 Then try and run: `devtools::install_github("https://github.com/QuinnAsena/multinomialTS")`

 Alternatively, if you are having issues with the build tools, install the binaries: